skepticalchemist/Sex-prediction-from-fundus-image/README.md

 ## Notes

 It didn't matter which architecture I used, which transfer learning model (Xception, InceptionV3, Mobilenet_v2), learning rate, learning rate annealing, number of epochs and batch size, optimizers, image augmentation, and autokeras.
 The results were always very similar, i.e., the val_accuracy never exceeds 0.5.
 I spent around 100 hours on GPU experiments on Saturn Cloud, Sagemaker Studio Lab, and Google Colab.

-I also had some help from the community, but I missed a more experienced one.
-I found in the literature that some authors got an accuracy greater than 0.9, however, they had access to a bigger dataset.
-Overall I enjoy the project and the learning process, but I got some frustration for not being able to improve model performance.
+I found in the [literature](https://doi.org/10.1038/s41598-021-89743-x) that some authors got an accuracy above 0.9, however, they had access to a bigger dataset.